pcgeller/CasaBonita/README.md

 ## Casa Bonita
-Docuentation for setting up an AWS server running guacamole 0.9.9 and Tomcat7 on Ubuntu 14.04.
+Documentation for setting up an AWS server running guacamole 0.9.9 and Tomcat7 on Ubuntu 14.04.
 Sets up guacamole authentication to use postgres.